-Wairakei Estate, in collaboration with local organisations and businesses, intends to plant approx. 5,500 suitable plants in the damp/boggy areas of the wetland with an additional 1,000 exotic trees planted on the higher/drier parts of the retired paddock.
+Wairakei Estate, in collaboration with local organisations and businesses, has planted approx. 5,500 suitable plants in the damp/boggy areas of the wetland with an additional 1,000 exotic trees planted on the higher/drier parts of the retired paddock.

-These plantings will include the following native plant species: Grass (Carex Secta), Flax (Phormium Tenax), Hebes’ (parviflora), White Pine (Kahikatea), Toetoe (Astroderia Fulvida), two varieties of Pittosporum, Manuka (Leptospernum Scoparium), Tree Daisy (Oleria Liniata), Cabbage Tree (Cordyline Australis) and Kowhai (Sophora Microphylla).
+These plantings included the following native plant species: Grass (Carex Secta), Flax (Phormium Tenax), Hebes’ (parviflora), White Pine (Kahikatea), Toetoe (Astroderia Fulvida), two varieties of Pittosporum, Manuka (Leptospernum Scoparium), Tree Daisy (Oleria Liniata), Cabbage Tree (Cordyline Australis) and Kowhai (Sophora Microphylla).

 Cabbage Tree/ti kouka (Cordyline australis)